tanner-stonefruit/Apricot/README.md

-# Apricot 🍑 — Stonefruit Window Snapper for macOS
+# Apricot: Window Snapper (+ other tools soon) for macOS

-A tiny **menubar** app that snaps the frontmost window into clean layouts via global hotkeys.
-Built to scratch the “Magnet-lite” itch and practice native macOS patterns (SwiftUI + AppKit + Carbon hotkeys + AX).
+I used mac for most of my life, but then got a windows PC for my work laptop.
+They have this great too where if you press the windows key +arrow key, it will snap the window you are working on to the top / bottom of your screen or other monitor.

+I'd never built anything for MacOS so I thought it would be cool to do, and I knew I would use it.
+Feel free to use.

 ---